-Our Spring 2017 workshops will be held … on a date TBA.
+Our Spring 2017 workshops will be held on Saturday 18th November.

 Please contact me email@example.com if you would like to participate in this workshop, or be added to the waiting list for future events.